CSCfi/csc-user-guide/docs/cloud/tutorials/pod-affinity.md

 This is useful because sometimes (affinity) it is interesting to be sure that two Pods share the same mounted volume and avoid network synchronization issues, or the opposite, (anti-affinity) make sure two pods will not share the same server and thus increase the availability of an application.

-In this example of a deployment we want the Pods from the `wes-deployment` to run in the same node as the `celelery-worker` ones so they can both mount the same storage volume (which can only be mounted on a single physical node).
+In this example of a deployment we want the Pods from the `wes-deployment` to run in the same node as the `celery-worker` ones so they can both mount the same storage volume (which can only be mounted on a single physical node).

 ```diff
 diff --git a/charts/wes/templates/wes/wes-deployment.yaml b/charts/wes/templates/wes/wes-deployment.yaml